 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 A number of his fans argue that Connor is a flawed and human character and is being held to a Double Standard when critics say that the character is bland and then cite many character flaws which indicate complexity.
-There's also the Unfortunate Implications suggested by social justice warriors of a non-white Player Character being attacked by mostly white gaming critics who they argue is a Vocal Minority when the game itself was the highest selling in the franchise industry.
+There's also the Unfortunate Implications of a non-white Player Character being attacked by mostly white gaming critics, especially when the game itself was the highest selling in the franchise industry.

 Haytham gets this a lot too.
 Everyone agrees he's awesome but there's a divide between those who think he's more of a hero than Connor is and his views are much more sensible, and those who think he's just another self-serving Templar making a power grab, even if he is good at it.

-Author's Saving Throw: Following some lackluster novelisations of AC 2, Brotherhood, Revelations and the first game, Assassin's Creed: Forsaken is a novel that blows expectations out of the water (It helps that the novel isn't a direct novelization of the game and focuses on Haytham over Connor.
+Author's Saving Throw: Following some lackluster novelisations of AC 2, Brotherhood, Revelations and the first game, Assassin's Creed: Forsaken is a novel that blows expectations out of the water.

 Author Tract: Shaun just will not shut up about American historical revisionism.
 All right, Some Anvils Need to Be Dropped, but it seems like a disproportionate amount of his dialogue and database entries touch on the subject.
 Some would say it goes so far as to be parody.

 Connor (see Alternative Character Interpretation for elaboration).
-It doesn't help that some are unhappy that he supplanted Haytham as the playable character, or that he's such a dramatic change in personality from the previous Ancestor.
+It doesn't help that some are unhappy that he supplanted Haytham as the playable character, or that he's such a dramatic change in personality from Ezio.

 The setting has also split the fans between those who love it, those who think there were more interesting conflicts going on (the idea of setting it in the Napoleonic Wars crops up a lot from them), and those who think that the American setting is great but would have preferred it to be later down the line (such as in the Civil War era) so that there would be more buildings to run around on, ala AC 2.